-- Lack of signing through Dale Hall Lane south of Valley Road. - Address the barrier on the Fonnereau Way bridleway, which is particularly difficult to pass on larger bikes.
+Lack of signing through Dale Hall Lane south of Valley Road.

 Enhancements to routes from Ipswich Garden Suburb into the town centre will be informed largely by the transport assessments which will be produced as part of the planning application process.
+As a principal off-site enhancements should aim to provide continuity between the cycle access points at the Garden Suburb and key destinations such as employment locations, the railway station and the town centre.

 Further specific enhancements are likely to arise from transport assessments carried out in relation to development at the Garden Suburb.
 This may include improvements to routes and junctions between the Garden Suburb and employment areas to the west including to White House and to locations along Sproughton Road.
-As a principle off-site enhancements should aim to provide continuity between the cycle access points at the Garden Suburb and key destinations such as employment locations, the railway station and the town centre.
+As a principal off-site enhancements should aim to provide continuity between the cycle access points at the Garden Suburb and key destinations such as employment locations, the railway station and the town centre.